LiYunJamesPhD/GPCR-GK-means-fast-GK-means/README.md

 # GPCR_GK-means_fast_GK-means
+This repo is an implemenataion of Gaussian smoothing and PNM color reduction (GPCR), color quantization using Gaussian smoothing and K-means (GK-means), and fast GK-means in our paper: "Leveraging Image Processing Techniques to Thwart Adversarial Attacks in Image Classification".

 ![Image description](/overall_results.png)

 # Abstract
 Deep Convolutional Neural Networks (DCNNs) are vulnerable to images that have been altered with well-engineered and imperceptible perturbations.
 We propose three color quan- tization pre-processing techniques to make DCNNs more robust to adversarial perturbation including Gaussian smoothing and PNM color reduction (GPCR), color quantization using Gaussian smoothing and K-means (GK-means), and fast GK-means.
 We evaluate the approaches on a subset of the ImageNet dataset.
 Our evaluation reveals that our GK-means-based algorithms have the best top-1 accuracy.
 We also present the trade-off between GK-means-based algorithms and GPCR with respect to computational time.